query

 ArgumentTypeRequired?Description

-databaseStringOptionalA database connection string for the database you wish to query.
-If not specified, the active database will be used.
+databaseStringOptionalA database connection reference, connection string, or Pipes workspace to query.
+If not specified, the default database will be used.

 descriptionStringOptionalA description of the query.